 Many investors see this as boring, but I follow dividend stocks closely, too.
 Why?

-The bottom line is that there’s a lot of uncertainty in the air, so investors are turning to safer investments, including dividend-paying stocks that should “zig” when the market “zags.”
+There has always been a need for safe income investments, especially in times of market uncertainty.
+Investors will turn to safer investments, including dividend-paying stocks that should “zig” when the market “zags.”
 High-yielding dividend stocks can outpace inflation in the long term.
-And while inflation can cause volatility across most of the market, dividends are less volatile than stock prices and earnings.
+Dividends are also less volatile than stock prices and earnings.

 Now, a dividend is a distribution from a company’s earnings paid directly to a class of its shareholders.
 It is up to the company when (or even if) it is paid.
 The dividends tend to be paid out on a quarterly basis, but some companies will pay a semiannual or annual dividend.
 Company management will always announce when it will be paid – including your deadline to buy the stock in order to receive this payout – and what the dividend will be per share.
 The yield varies, depending on the company’s actual dividend and where the stock price is at the time.